 Gay Beaches in Laguna

-Laguna Beach contains one of the most beautiful... stretches of coastline in Southern California, most of it easily accessed down side streets or stairwells at various points along South Coast Highway.
-Although gays and lesbian have long frequented just about any part of the beach in Laguna, including the centrally located Main Beach section opposite the village's commercial center, two sections have had the strongest gay following, West Street and Mountain Road Beach.
+Laguna Beach contains one of the most beautiful stretches of coastline in Southern California, most of it easily accessed down side streets or stairwells at various points along South Coast Highway.
+Although members of the LGBTQ community have long frequented just about any part of the beach in Laguna, including the centrally located Main Beach section opposite the village's commercial center, two sections have had the strongest gay following, West Street and Mountain Road Beach.
 The latter stretch of beach, accessed from Mountain Road or Cress Street and located behind the former Coast Inn/Boom Boom Room gay nightlife complex and the nearby Surf and Sand Hotel, actually draws a mix of people, gay and straight, locals and tourists.
-Since the Coast Inn closed, it's become a bit less of a focal point for gay visitors.
+Since the Coast Inn closed, it's become a bit less of a focal point for LGBTQ visitors.

 The main gay beaches in Laguna are to the south and include Mountain Road Beach and, about 2.5 miles south of that, West Street Beach.
-Still, you'll often see gay folks strolling and lazing about Main Beach - everybody in Laguna tends to congregate here at different times.
+Still, you'll often see LGBTQ locals and visitors strolling and lazing about Main Beach - everybody in Laguna tends to congregate here at different times.

-With its progressive embrace of gay and lesbian travelers and high number of GLBT employees, Kimpton Hotels is well-known among gay visitors to California, where the company has an impressive portfolio of upscale lodging options, all of them with correspondingly excellent restaurants.
-Just a short drive from Laguna Beach, the sleek Kimpton Shorebreak Hotel (500 Pacific Coast Hwy., Huntington Beach, 714-861-4470) in the laid-back surf town of Huntington Beach.
+With its progressive embrace of gay and lesbian travelers and high number of LGBTQ employees, Kimpton Shorebreak Resort is well-known among gay visitors to California, where the company has an impressive portfolio of upscale lodging options, all of them with correspondingly excellent restaurants.
+Just a short drive from Laguna Beach, the sleek Kimpton Shorebreak Resort in the laid-back surf town of Huntington Beach.

 The Shorebreak occupies the better part of a new development just across the Pacific Coast Highway (Hwy.
-1) from the ocean - it includes... several shops and other businesses, as well as the hotel's own outstanding restaurant, Zimzala, which specializes in contemporary Mediterranean bistro fare.
-Additional amenities of note here include a fitness center with a yoga studio, a sun deck with fire pits, a 24-hour business center, a complimentary evening wine hour, and full concierge services.
+1) from the ocean - it includes several shops and other businesses, as well as the hotel's own outstanding restaurant, Pacific Hideaway, which specializes in Latin American and Asian fusion cuisine.
+Additional amenities of note include a fitness center with a yoga studio, a sun deck with fire pits, a 24-hour business center, a complimentary evening wine hour, and full concierge services.
 The hotel is also pet-friendly and offers a wide range of beach amenities, including beach chairs, towels, and volleyballs, as well as beach cruiser bikes for guest use.

 One of the Shorebreak's greatest assets is its staff - a team of genuinely friendly, enthusiastic, and knowledgeable employees who go to great lengths to make all guest feel right at home.
 As is generally the case with Kimpton hotels, guest room and common area decor tends toward cheeky and fun - in this case, think surfer-chic.
 Rooms, many of which overlook the ocean, are decked out in breezy, surf-inspired colors and have a sleek, contemporary look.
 All have iPod docking stations, Wi-Fi, hi-def flat-panel TVs, nifty writing desks, individual climate control, and spacious bathrooms with separate tubs and showers.

-You can up the wow factor by booking one of the breathtaking suites - here, things start to get downright plush, as suites have separate parlors and patios, and as you ascend to the top units, whirlpool baths, wet bars, fireplaces, and enormous sundecks.
+You can up the wow factor by booking one of the breathtaking and plush suites with separate parlors and patios, and, as you ascend to the top units, also feature whirlpool baths, wet bars, fireplaces, and enormous sundecks.

 Additional amenities include a beachfront pool, and a small but well-equipped fitness center.
 If being as close as possible to the beach and ocean is a priority, you really can't beat this hotel.